wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="https://www.vaultproject.io/docs/what-is-vault">What is Vault</a>?

-Vault is offered as open-source software first released in 2015 at:
+Vault was first released as open-source software in 2015 at:
 <a target="_blank" href="https://github.com/hashicorp/vault">https://github.com/hashicorp/vault</a>

-Administrators and users can interact with Vault using its GUI, CLI, or API, with its CLI a wrapper performing API calls.
+Administrators and users can interact with Vault using its GUI, CLI, or API.
+Its CLI is a wrapper performing API calls.

 <a target="_blank" href="https://www.youtube.com/watch?v=VYfl-DpZ5wM">VIDEO: Introduction to HashiCorp Vault</a> Mar 23, 2018
 by Armon Dadgar, HashiCorp's CTO,